-In the 1950s, wedding dresses became a high fashion affair and most brides wanted to dress just like the silver screen stars - like Audrey Hepburn, Marilyn Monroe, Grace Kelly, and Debbie Reynolds.
+In the 1950s, wedding dresses became a high fashion affair and most brides wanted to dress just like the silver screen stars.
+Audrey Hepburn, Marilyn Monroe, Grace Kelly, and Debbie Reynolds were the rave at the time .
 The popular styles they inspired had sweetheart necklines, small waists, and full layered skirts.
 The hour-glass silhouette was the rave.

 Tea and full length strapless bridal gowns with matching lace, silk or satin bolero jackets and three-quarter length sleeves were also worn for the ceremony.
-It wasn’t acceptable to wear sleeveless wedding gowns until the 1960s.
+It was not acceptable to wear sleeveless wedding gowns until the 1960s.

-There was a wide variety of fabrics for bridal wear ranging from man-made textiles to natural fibre fabrics.
+There were a wide variety of fabrics for bridal wear ranging from man-made textiles to natural fibre fabrics.
 They include ribbed silks, Duchesse satin, lace, tulle, linen, cotton, and polyester-cotton.
-The wide choice of available textiles allowed many brides make new wedding gowns for the occasion.
-They were sewn by tailors, seamstresses, or experienced family members, mostly with the aid of .
-Some brides re-cycled and re-fashioned old heirloom wedding gowns into the latest fifties’ fashion. wedding dressmaking patterns
+The wide choice of available textiles allowed many brides to make new wedding gowns for the occasion.
+They were sewn by tailors, dressmakers, or experienced family members, mostly with the aid of wedding dressmaking patterns.
+Some brides re-cycled and re-fashioned old heirloom wedding gowns into the latest fifties fashion.

 Would You Have a 'Vintage-Themed' Wedding?

 Sewing Vintage Wedding Gowns Tailored Specially for You